Bushfire recovery for business

 The Victorian Small Business Commission (VSBC) is available to help with any issues that may arise with business contracts including retail leases.

-The VSBC is offering bushfire-affected small business owners help in resolving disputes quickly and at no cost.
+The VSBC can help small business owners resolve disputes quickly and at no cost.
 Examples of support include providing early help or arranging mediation where there is a dispute over a retail lease or where a business may not have been paid for the goods and services they supplied.

 Phone: 1800 878 964